pattilab/credential/README.md

 ##Modifications Since Publication
  - The default, maximum mass-per-carbon limit was increased to accomidate heavier adducts such as Mg2+.
 Previously these adducts could be improperly excluded if they increased the detected mass per carbon of a ner-limit compound.
  - The ppm error is now specifiable in a mass-dependent manner.
 This allows the filtering to account for decreases in resolution at higher mass and the associated mass error introduced due to multiple peaks contributing to a single centroid mass.
-For example the following function could be passed to `ppm_for_isotopes_function`:
+For example the following function could be passed to `ppm_for_isotopes`:
 ````r
 ppm_f = function(masses) {
     resolution = (2E6 * masses ^ -0.49) # Emperically determined mass dependence of resolution